DacotahHarvey/thebluealliance-nodewrapper/README.md

 # thebluealliance-nodewrapper
 A NodeJS wrapper that assists in the use of the API provided by http://www.thebluealliance.com

+### NOTE: This package is deprecated.
+It will not be updated to support the new V3 API and support will end January 1st 2018

 # Setup

 open a new terminal window and navigate to your project root.
 Run the following command